 You Like to Work With Your Hands

 Culinarians work with food, and that usually means working with their hands.
-There are a few exceptions to this, like food writers or some consultants.
-But in general, the culinary arts is a hands-on pursuit—literally.
+There are a few exceptions to this, like food writers or consultants.
+But in general, the culinary arts is a creative, hands-on pursuit—literally.

 You Love to Learn